New music echoes the vitality of downtown Saint Paul

 Welcome to the 4th season of Landmark to Lowertown: weekday performances of new music held in the beautiful public spaces of downtown Saint Paul!
 Continuing the tradition, this season’s composer/performers are past awardees of the Minnesota Emerging Composer Award (MECA), which recognizes up & coming artists in jazz, improvisation, electronic, and world music.
 Each of these artists recently received funding to pursue a musical project that stretched them in new directions.
 These performances enable you to experience that creative outcome and hear new work developed over the past year.
 All events in this series are free and open to the public.

-ACF is partnering with the St. Paul Winter Carnival to showcase new music and visual art (alongside the Ice Palace!) at this free happy hour event in Rice Park!
+In January ACF partnered with the St. Paul Winter Carnival to showcase new music and visual art (alongside the Ice Palace!) at this free happy hour event in Rice Park!
 Existing at the intersection of dance music and more ambient, experimental styles, the music of Lucas Melchior (a.k.a.
 MKR) oscillates between extremes.
 Lush down-tempo beats evolve into to breakneck rhythms, melodies, and bass.
 Blending 1960s liquid light shows, modern hardware video synthesis and glitch art, Chris LeBlanc creates live vibrant video compositions that are created in response to music and environments.
-See details
+See photos from the performance

 Composer and sound designer Dameun Strange creates soundscapes that explore the outer limits of music and creativity, fusing them into a style and sound uniquely his own.
 A celebrated keyboardist and saxophone soloist, Dameun continues to push the boundaries of genre, using his compositions to move us toward a more inclusive and unified society.
 Join us for lunch in the beautiful Landmark Center Cortile for Trek | Polaris, a concert of new & recent Afrofuturist works, performed by Dameun and an ensemble of his talented colleagues.
 See the photos.

 Composer, educator, and robotic instrument builder Troy Rogers brings his Robot Rickshaw to Kellogg Park from 12-1pm, and then give two hands-on workshops for families at the Science Museum in the afternoon.
 Troy is also an MPR Class Notes artist this year, and recently visited Studio M to demonstrate and talk about the instruments he created.
 See the video